 Have a wild weekend of culture, books and cocktails

-Go on a literary equivalent of a bar crawl, visit the home of a world-renowned author and drink cocktails inspired by your fave books
+Attend a garden party of books, food and music, visit the home of a world-renowned author and drink cocktails inspired by your fave books

 Arrive in Wellington

 You're going to love the views of the harbour from Novotel Wellington, a contemporary four-star-plus hotel.
 It's the perfect spot to stay during Verb Festival as you're right in the heart of the city and easy walking distance to cafes, bars and venues

 Begin your weekend with a scenic stroll around the waterfront to check out the Wellington Writers Walk.
 Literally setting the words of writers and poets in stone, this typographic sculpture series combines quotes from some of New Zealand’s best-known writers, including Katherine Mansfield, Sam Hunt and Elizabeth Knox.

 For dinner, head to award-winning restaurant Atlas.
 Named by Cuisine magazine in their top 100 NZ restaurants for 2019, Atlas' menu features a chart listing the distance of various ingredients from their source.
 The wagyu?
 297km.
 The cultured butter?
 Zero.
 It's churned in-house.

 After dinner head straight to The Library, but a library unlike any you've been to before.
 You don't need a card, you certainly don't need to keep your voice down and the librarians have been replaced with bartenders who know their way around a negroni.

 Wake up and smell the coffee

 And because you're in Wellington it's going to be very good coffee indeed.
 Cuba Street has an array of cafes ranging from the quirky to classic, but they all have one thing in common: the coffee is always exceptional.
 Go for chicken and waffles at Fidel's, green eggs at Loretta or the potato hash at Floriditas.